 Don’t use your cover letter as the only bridge between your resume and the role

 That strategy only works if the hiring manager – and everyone else who might be on the hiring committee – actually reads both the resume and the cover letter.
 This is unlikely to happen.
-So, many people at the company you want to work for will only see a generic resume with no customization highlighting its relevance to the job at hand.
+So, many people at the company you want to work for will only see a generic resume with no customization highlighting its relevance to the job.

 By all means, use your cover letter to explain your interest and fit for the job, but be sure to tailor your resume for the role as well.